maandree/redshift/README.md

 to the `gamma-quartz` without have to run Mac OS X, as will as to be able to test the original implemention.

+### More robust user home fetched
+The program will not crash if it fails to get the user's entry in the passwd file.
+It also adds support for homeless users.